cs411-alawini/fa22-cs411-A-team013-iloveCS411/doc/Proposal.md

 ## Description

 By storing information of students, professors, course information and enrollment schedules into databases, we allow both students and professors to easily manage their courses all in one place.
-This will help them track their schedule in a simple way, and save time registering and managing courses during enrollment period.
+This will help them track their schedule in a simple way, and save time registering and managing courses during enrollment period, then solve the problem that students may mess up their courses when they have multiple courses and professors may be not able to differentiate different sections of the same course they teach.

 Our project aims for two types of users: students and professors.
 For students, we allow them to track and manage their semester course schedules and grades, rate their courses and leave comments, and also search for detailed information of their favorite courses and make easy registrations, just like walking inside a supermarket and picking up goods they want!
 For professors, they can manage courses they instruct, give grades to students, and also see comments for their instructions.